-- Sadly somewhat Truth in Television: many famous antique statues during the late Renaissance / Victorian age in Italy were altered to have leaves covering their genitals.
-The cast of David at the South Kensington Museum (now the Victoria and Albert Museum), had a detachable plaster fig leaf, added for visits by Queen Victoria and other important ladies, when it was hung on the figure using two strategically placed hooks; it is now displayed nearby.
+- Many famous antique statues during the late Renaissance / Victorian age in Italy were altered to have leaves covering their genitals.
+The cast of David at the South Kensington Museum (now the Victoria and Albert Museum), had a detachable plaster fig leaf, added for visits by Queen Victoria and other important ladies when it was hung on the figure using two strategically placed hooks; it is now displayed nearby.

 - It gets a lot worse with classical depictions of fertility goddesses.
 Pretty much all of them are shown naked.
 Some were shown naked and masturbating.
 Some of the more noteworthy ones were depicted naked, masturbating, and staring directly at the viewer.